 The whole structure of the film itself draws attention to Baudrillard theories: self-references, opening song, the narrator… It simulates the codes of a B movie very consciously.
+It is after all the B movie adaptation of a musical parody of B movies.
 This could be seen as a critique of the lack of depth of formulaic movies the industry is moving towards.
 At the late night picture show, nowadays, everything is a copy of a copy of a copy of a marvel.

 The theme of nostalgia and time passing (Time Warp) through the movie shows us how much worse off and impoverished society is by this trend.
 Sacred symbols and rituals have lost their meaning and disappeared: Whatever happened to saturday night?
 Whatever happened to Fay Way?
 This is highlighted by the very conclusion of the show, whose very grammatical structure is destroyed by this relentless force, leaving us lost in time, lost in space, and meaning….

 Maybe the most important lesson is that Frank’s solution to escape the market’s grip comes at a high price: he has to live as an outcast, shunned both by American and Transylvanian society.
 Really, “it’s not easy having a good time“.